ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     ``zos_host.yml`` located at ``/tmp/playbooks/inventories/host_vars/zos_host.yml``
     that was created in '**Step 1: Directory Structure**'.

-    .. dropdown:: You will need to configure the following properties ... (expand for more)
+    .. dropdown:: You need to configure the following properties ... (expand for more)
         :color: info
         :icon: file-code

-        You will need to configure the following properties.
+        You need to configure the following properties.

         PYZ
             - The python installation home path on the z/OS manage node.